Diethood » Recipes » Dinner Recipes » Chicken Recipes » Slow-Cooker Cajun Jambalaya Recipe

 • Tomato Paste

-• Oregano, Paprika, Cayenne, Thyme, Bay Leaf, and Cajun Seasoning
+• Oregano, Paprika, Cayenne, Thyme, Bay Leaf, and Cajun Seasoning: These spices and seasonings are critical to the dish’s distinctive flavors.

-• Rice: I like long-grain white rice, but you can also use Jasmine rice or whatever cooked rice you have on hand.
+• Rice: I like long grain rice, but you can also use Jasmine rice or whatever cooked rice you have on hand.

 1. Prepare the Ingredients: Cube the chicken and slice the sausage into ½ inch rounds.
 Dice the onion, celery, and bell pepper.
 Finely chop the garlic or put it through a garlic press.